 To explain further, let’s start with a quick Dosha 101:

 The Doshas are part of the study and practice of Ayurveda.
 Widely known as “The Grandmother of Medicine”, Ayurveda deals with health and wellness in relation to diet, environmental, social, mental and emotional influences and our own physical and inherent natures.

 The Doshas – Vata, Pitta and Kapha – are the combinations of the following elements:

 Air and space combine to form Vata

 These are present in all things, including but not limited to:

 The environment (weather, temperature, humidity…you name it)

-Life style (insert here anything you can think of; it applies)
+Life style (insert anything you can think of, it applies)

-What’s my Dosha?
-There are tests* that determine which Dosha we “fall into” and I’ve listed some websites you can go to if you want to find out your Dosha.
-But briefly, here are widely accepted characteristics of the doshas**:
+There are tests* that can help determine which Dosha we “fall into”, and I’ve listed some websites you can go to if you are curious about your Dosha.
+But briefly, here are the characteristics or qualities of the doshas** according to Ayurveda: